 If you live in the New York City area, feel free to come study in—and borrow books from—the library at John Jay or other CUNY campuses!
 With your John Jay ID, you can enter and check out books from any of the CUNY libraries.* The CUNY libraries' CLICS service will deliver CUNY books to whichever CUNY library is most convenient to you.

 Be sure to get a John Jay ID card (from Public Safety) and a John Jay Library barcode to visit the libraries in person!
-Library barcodes will be sent out by email and snail mail for online students who don't already have one within the first month of enrollment, and the barcode sticker can be obtained in person at the Circulation Desk.
+Library barcode numbers will be sent out by email for online students who don't already have one within the first month of enrollment, and the barcode sticker can be obtained in person at the Circulation Desk.

 * Borrowing is not permitted at the CUNY School of Law